DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 ### ColumnChooserToggleButtonProps

-Describes properties passed to a component that renders a button that invokes the column chooser.
+Describes properties passed to a component that renders the button that invokes the column chooser.

 A value with the following shape: